saostad/sync-engine/Readme.md

 console.log("Result: ", JSON.stringify(result, null, 2));
 ```

-The `sync()` method will return the result of the synchronization, indicating the inserted, deleted, and updated records.
+The `sync()` method will run the insertFn, deleteFn, updateFn provided in syncFns and return the result of the synchronization, indicating the inserted, deleted, and updated records.

 That's it!
 You have now successfully used the One-Way Syncing Engine to transform data, detect changes, and perform synchronization.

 ## Additional Tips

 - Make sure to handle errors and edge cases appropriately.
-- Customize the syncFns and mappings options to fit your specific use case.
+- Customize the `syncFns` and `mappings` options to fit your specific use case.
-- Use the getChanges() method to inspect the detected changes before performing the synchronization.
+- Use the `getChanges()` method to inspect the detected changes before performing the synchronization.

+---